sauce-archives/RDC-Java-TestNG-Appium-Android-Basic/README.md

     $ brew install maven
     ```
 2. TestObject Credentials
-    * Add your TestObject API Key and the Suite Number on line 19 as indicated
+    * Add your TestObject API Key and Device ID on lines 30 and 31 respectively.

 3. Project Dependencies
    * Check that Packages are available